StairwayB/pundit_roles/README.md

 If the user is an `admin`, but is not a `correct_user`, it will not receive the `phone_number` attribute, because that is unique to `correct_user` and vice versa.

 At present, there is no way to prevent merging of roles.
 Such a feature may be coming in a future update.

-#### Inheritance and the default Guest role
+### Inheritance and the default Guest role

 One thing to watch out for is that roles are inherited but options are not.
-This means that you may declare commonly used roles, whose validations are independent of the @record of the Policy, in the ApplicationPolicy, and may reuse them further down the line.
-You may also overwrite roles defined in a parent class.
-This will not affect the role in the parent.
+This means that you may declare commonly used roles(whose validations are independent of the `@record` of the Policy) in the ApplicationPolicy, and may reuse them further down the line.
+You may also overwrite roles defined in a parent class(these will not affect those in the parent).

-It is important to declare the options with the `permitted_for` method for each role that you permit in your Policy, otherwise the role will return an empty hash.
+However, it is important to declare the options with the `permitted_for` method for each role that you permit in your Policy, otherwise the role will return an empty hash.

 With that in mind, PunditRoles comes with a default `:guest` role, which simply checks if